Samsung Ativ Tab 3

 The Samsung Ativ Tab 3 is a 10.1 in tablet manufactured by Samsung.
 The Ativ Tab 3 was announced on June 20, 2013 at the Samsung Premier 2013 event in London, incorporates a dual-core 1.8 GHz Intel Atom Z2760 processor, and runs the Windows 8 operating system.

 The incorporation of Windows 8 instead Windows RT operating system of its predecessor has received mostly favourable reviews, the Ativ Tab 3 itself received positive reviews for its lightweight design, its pre-loaded software such as a free Microsoft office suite, and its overall performance for a device positioned as a budget device.

 Hardware

 The design of the Ativ Tab is relatively similar to its Android-based counterparts (such as the Galaxy Tab 3 10.1 and the Galaxy Note 10.1 2014 Edition)built using a mixture of plastic and glass.
-A micro HDMI port and a microUSB port are incorporated into the design, as well as a volume rocker, power button and MicroSD slot are located on the top.
+A micro HDMI port and a micro USB port are incorporated into the design, as well as a volume rocker, power button and MicroSD slot are located on the top.
 A physical Windows button is located directly below the screen.
 A charging port and headphone jack located on the left edge.
 The Ativ Tab 3 uses a 10.1 in IPS display at a resolution of 1366x768.
 The tablet is available with either 32 GB or 64 GB of internal storage.